eoinkelly/notes/elasticsearch/n-gram.md

 * Grammar correction
 * Speech recognition

-n-gram models
+### n-gram models

-We want to be able to calculate the probablity of what the next word in a sequence will be To do it properly, the probablity of the next word depends on all the previous words But that is very hard to do
+We want to be able to calculate the probability of what the next word in a sequence will be To do it properly, the probability of the next word depends on all the previous words But that is very hard to do
-So Markov made an assumption that we could get a "good enough" probablity of the next word by just looking at the more recent N words in the sentence
+So Markov made an assumption that we could get a "good enough" probability of the next word by just looking at the more recent N words in the sentence
 This is the n-gram language model
 It's not great